hydrusnetwork/hydrus/docs/downloader_parsers_page_parsers.md

 We can now produce individual rows of rich metadata.
 To arrange them all into a useful structure, we will use Page Parsers.

 The Page Parser is the top level parsing object.
 It takes a single document and produces a list--or a list of lists--of metadata.
-Each Post/Gallery/Watchable URL Class should have a corresponding Page Parser linked to it under `network->downloader components->manage url class links`.
+Each Post/Gallery/Watchable URL Class should have a corresponding Page Parser linked to it under `network->downloaders->url class links`.

 Load up a parser you have imported into the system and look at the UI.
 Notice that the edit panel has three sub-pages--main, content parsers, and subsidiary page parsers.